waqassadiq/forms-td-start/README.md

 ## ngNativeValidate
 You can do so by adding the ngNativeValidate  to a control in your template to use html5 validation https://stackoverflow.com/a/43189874

+## form.setValue
+to set the whole form values

+## form.patchValue
+to set the particular input value in form